 Restaurants, cafes and pubs are open across the city, with safety measures in place.
-If you are dreaming of a fancy meal out in an award-winning restaurant, al-fresco drinks with friends in a pop-up beer garden or trying out the newest restaurant on the scene - Glasgow's got you covered!
-Check out our guide to experiencing Glasgow's amazing food and drink scene, including information on restaurants that have extended the UK Government's Eat Out to Help Out scheme into September, the city's newest additions to the scene and some of the best spots to dine out in each of the neighbourhoods.
+If you are dreaming of a fancy meal out in an award-winning restaurant, al-fresco drinks in a pop-up beer garden, trying out the newest restaurant on the scene or a plant-based feast in one of Europe's most vegan friendly cities - Glasgow's got you covered!
+Check out our guide to experiencing Glasgow's amazing food and drink scene, including information on restaurants that have extended the UK Government's Eat Out to Help Out scheme into October.
 Don't forget to check individual websites for details on booking systems and for opening times.
-Be aware that all restaurants and bars in Scotland are subject to a 10pm curfew from September 25 and that face coverings are mandatory when moving around.
+Be aware that all restaurants and bars in Scotland are subject to a 10pm curfew and that face coverings are mandatory when moving around.

-The UK Government's Eat Out to Help Out scheme to encourage people to dine-out in August has come to an end but due to its success, many Glasgow restaurants are continuing the scheme either for a short period or throughout the whole month of September!
-Glasgow restaurants which have extended the offer include The Anchor Line, Mharsanta, Pizza Punks, Chaophraya, Celinos, Halloumi Southside and Kilmurry & Co.
+The UK Government's Eat Out to Help Out scheme to encourage people to dine-out in August has come to an end but due to its success, many Glasgow restaurants continued the scheme into September and now into October!
+Glasgow restaurants which have extended the offer include Glaschu, Chaophraya, Barca Tapas, NY American Grill and more.
 Check individual websites or social media pages for terms and conditions and to find out if your favourite place is participating.

 Ever-evolving and ever-entrepreneurial, Glasgow's amazing food and drink scene has continued to change shape over the past few months.
 Many outdoor spaces, kitted out with umbrellas and heaters, and including menus from some of the city's most exciting street food vendors, have opened with great success.
 Meanwhile, new restaurants and bars that were due to open spring 2020 are now finally getting the chance to open their doors to the public.